ismapolis/Aries-credential-flow/README.md

 #### Flow

-These message types serve as communication starters for this standard.
-"Propose" is used when a holder wants to initiate the communication flow with a verifier.
+These message types serve as communication starters for this standard. `Propose-presentation` is used when a holder wants to initiate the communication flow with a verifier.
 In this case, the holder does not need to know which schemas the verifier supports, so they can propose a credential type.
-If the verifier accepts the received credential type, he proceeds to send a `presentation-request` and wait for the holder to generate a verifiable presentation.
+If the verifier accepts the received credential type, he proceeds to send a `request-presentation` and wait for the holder to generate a verifiable presentation.
 Once the presentation is received, the verifier checks both the signatures from the holder and the issuer.

 **_Note:_**
-When generating a request, the verifier specefies and saves a challenge for the holder to generate the presentation.
-Once recieved the presentation, the verifier retrieves last `presentation-request` sent to presentation holder.
+When generating a request, the verifier specifies and saves a challenge for the holder to generate the presentation.
+Once received the presentation, the verifier retrieves last `request-presentation` sent to presentation holder.

 ### CredentialFlow Plugin

 The CredentialFlow class is the element that allows to send the different message types.
-You can only send the messages that the especification define as communication starters.
+You can only send the messages that the specification define as communication starters.
-Holder to Issuer: propose and request, and Issuer to Hoder: offer.
+Holder to Issuer: propose and request, and Issuer to Holder: offer.

 **_Note:_**
 This is CredentialFlow plugin interface.